RaquelPlaza/angular5-dojo/README.md

 ng test
 ```

-Yes you already have some!
+Yes, you already have some!
 This command will open up a new browser window and run through the tests specified in your .spec files.
-Unfortunately the default tests now all fail.
+Unfortunately, the default tests now all fail.
 Boooo!
 We shall now identify some common issues in testing and try to fix the tests.

 ### Routing in testing

-The spec files need to import the items that they will be using in order to run, one of the main items to import and is often forgot is the routing module.
-Head into the app.component.spec file as update it to the following.
+The spec files need to import the items that they will be using in order to run, one of the main items to import and is often forgotten is the routing module.
+Head into the app.component.spec file and update it to the following:

 ```
 import { TestBed, async } from '@angular/core/testing';